michaelschool5151/hello-world/README.md

 Michael Eric Mickelson,
 Born the 15th day of May,
-Hometown was the Capitol of Alaska.
+Hometown was the Capital of Alaska.